cestef/braise/README.md

 Yet another task runner, because apparently the world needed one more.
 But hey, at least this one has types and doesn't make you want to cry when debugging your build scripts.

-Braisé is what happens when you get tired of writing the same bash scripts over and over, but also refuse to learn Make properly.
-It's like having a sous chef that actually follows recipes instead of improvising and burning down the kitchen.

 ## Features

 - **Actual types** (revolutionary, I know)